-The Auditor General’s role is to audit the finances and activities of the Western Australian public sector.
-In undertaking this task, the Auditor General will scrutinise the public sector for potential instances of wastage, inefficiency or ineffectiveness, and report his findings to Parliament.
+The Auditor General’s role is to audit the finances and activities of Western Australian state government agencies and local governments, and report her findings to Parliament.

-Independence is the cornerstone of public sector audit.
-The Auditor General must be free from pressure, influence or interference from any source that may erode that independence.
+To carry out her duties effectively, the Auditor General must act independently and be free from pressure, influence or interference from any source.